Bevy Tutorial: Pong

 }

-Now when we run our game we see a nicely fit border on the top and bottom for our black gutters.
+Now when we run our game we see a nicely fit border on the top and bottom for our blue gutters.

 system still worked.